-You will need planning permission for most development or if you are changing what a building is used for.
+You'll need planning permission for most development or if you are changing what a building is used for.
 Some works can be carried out without permission as "permitted development".

-For domestic properties fill in the householder permitted development form and send it back to us at the address below.
+Once you have read all the guidance, for domestic properties fill in the householder permitted development form and send it back to us at the address below.

 Please be aware that some alterations that can be carried out under permitted development or with prior consent may still be liable for the Community Infrastructure Levy.

 Find out how to apply for planning permission.